Voters Of Color Are Set To Have A Bigger Say As Democrats Enter A Crucial Phase

 The candidates have so far stood for elections in two of the whitest states in the country, Iowa and New Hampshire.
 But Nevada and South Carolina — the next two states to vote — will provide far more diverse electorates.

-Nevada and South Carolina will be proving grounds for the candidates to demonstrate that they have broad appeal and, importantly, for whether moderate Democrats coalesce around one candidate who could be an alternative to Bernie Sanders.
+Nevada and South Carolina will be proving grounds for the candidates to demonstrate whether they have broad appeal and, importantly, for whether moderate Democrats coalesce around one candidate who could be an alternative to Bernie Sanders.
 If not, the Vermont senator will likely continue to have the inside track for the nomination.

 The Democratic Party is diverse, and no one can likely win the nomination without strong support from black and brown voters.
 In 2016, the Nevada Democratic caucus electorate was 41% nonwhite (including 19% Latino, 13% black and 4% Asian), while South Carolina's primary was 61% black.